 A recent Quilliam report on countering online extremism has stressed that the UK Government should define the parameters of illegal extremist material, as opposed to legitimate political speech, if the speech and content laws defined by the 2006 Terrorist Act are to be widely understood and enforced, both offline and online.

 Amendments also aim to provide practical help in preventing individuals from being drawn into extremism or terrorism in a wide range of sectors (including education, criminal justice, faith, charities, the internet and health) where there are risks of radicalisation, as well as supporting organisations that carry out counter-extremism work.

 Examples of organisations that target extremism directly in the UK include Counter Extremism Project (a non-profit international organisation made up of international leaders), Inspire (dedicated to counter-extremism and gender inequality and responsible for the #MakingAStand campaign), Stand for Peace (an interfaith organisation aimed at tackling extremism), and the Against Violent Extremism network (using ex-extremists to tackle radicalisation processes and challenge extremist messaging).

 Cameron’s statements that Britain is facing the same extremism threat as France, adding that ‘we have to confront it in our own country, keeping our security strong but also taking on this poisonous narrative that is radicalising young minds, wherever we find it’ are more in line with the interests of long-term national security.

 Nikita Malik is a researcher at Quilliam.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.